blac-rain/GuessThePrice/README.md

 - add dialog when windows while playing are closed
     - confirm closing
     - show goodbye msg on confirm
-- show error when no name was entered
+- show error when no nothing is entered in all input windows
-- maybe show error when names have numbers
+- maybe show error when names are not letter
 - maybe convert all names
     - first letter capitalized
     - complete lower case
+- make player guesses question 1 window not different for each guess